 How to Uninstall Default Apps on macOS Sequoia/Sonoma

-macOS comes with some preinstalled apps to help you use your Mac computer with ease.
-In general, Apple doesn’t allow users to uninstall these default Apple apps.
-You may get a message saying that the app can’t be deleted because it’s required by macOS.
+macOS comes with some preinstalled apps to help you use your Mac with the greatest ease.
+Generally, Apple doesn’t allow users to uninstall these default apps.
+Once you do, you may get a message saying that the app can’t be deleted because it’s required by macOS.

-However, if you really want to uninstall these built-in apps on your Mac, you can check the guide below.
+However, if you persist in uninstalling these built-in apps on your Mac, you can check the guide below.

 Uninstall Default Apps on Mac with Terminal

-To remove a preinstalled Apple app on your Mac, you can use Terminal.
+You can use Terminal to remove a preinstalled Apple app on your Mac.
 Check the detailed steps below.

 - Power on your Mac and immediately press Command + R to start your Mac in Recovery Mode.